The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Reduction of Chandra Data

 \subsection{Simulating quasar PSF with ChaRT}

-\textit{ChaRT}~\citep{2003Carter} is a web interface\footnote{http://cxc.harvard.edu/ciao/PSFs/chart2/runchart.html} to the \textit{SAOTrace} ray trace code for creating a simulated point source from a given source spectrum.
-In order to properly use \textit{ChaRT}, we must prepare \textit{ChaRT} inputs, including the source spectrum, source coordinates, and pointing information for the telescope.
-The pointing information is acquired from the aspect solution of the \textit{Chandra} image, while the source spectrum is obtained from \textit{specextract} for a region dominated by the point source (central ).
+ChaRT~\citep{2003Carter} is a web interface\footnote{http://cxc.harvard.edu/ciao/PSFs/chart2/runchart.html} to the SAOTrace ray trace code for creating a simulated point source from a given source spectrum.
+In order to properly use ChaRT, we must prepare ChaRT inputs, including the source spectrum, source coordinates, and pointing information for the telescope.
+The pointing information is acquired from the aspect solution of the \textit{Chandra} image, while the source spectrum was obtained from \textit{specextract} for a region dominated by the point source (central).

-We use \textit{Sherpa}~\citep{2001Freeman} to model the X-ray emission from the inner $2^{\prime\prime}$, assuming a combination of an absorbed power-law model to represent the central AGN ($xszphabs \times xspowerlaw$) and a thermal plasma model to represent the ICM ($xspec$), with photoelectric absorption from the Milky Way ($xsphabs$) applied to both components.
-The hydrogen absorbing column ($n_H$) is fixed to the average from the Leiden-Argentine-Bonn survey at $5.57\times10^{20}$ cm$^{-2}$~\citep{2005Kalberla}.
+We use Sherpa~\citep{2001Freeman} to model the X-ray emission from the inner $2^{\prime\prime}$, assuming a combination of an absorbed power-law model to represent the central AGN ($xszphabs \times xspowerlaw$) and a thermal plasma model to represent the ICM ($xspec$), with photoelectric absorption from the Milky Way ($xsphabs$) applied to both components.
+The hydrogen absorbing column ($n\rm{_H}$) was fixed to the average from the Leiden-Argentine-Bonn survey at $5.57\times10^{20}$ cm$^{-2}$~\citep{2005Kalberla}.

-The output of \textit{ChaRT} is a set of simulated rays from the point source.
-The \textit{MARX} software (version 5.3) projects the simulated rays onto the detector-plane to create pseudo-event files.
-Instead of using \textit{MARX} directly, \textit{CIAO}'s $simulate\_psf$ script is built to simplify its interface.
-The surface brightness profile of the simulated point source is extracted following the same procedure described in Section~\ref{sec::density}.
+The output of ChaRT is a set of simulated rays from the point source.
+The MARX software (version 5.3) projects the simulated rays onto the detector plane to create pseudo-event files.
+Instead of using MARX directly, we utilized \textit{CIAO}'s $simulate\_psf$ script to simplify its interface.
+The surface brightness profile of the simulated point source was extracted according to the procedure described in Section~\ref{sec::density}.